emperorofmars/stf-unity/readme.md

 If a type is not supported, the JSON and all referenced objects have to be preserved and reexported unless manually removed.

 A file cannot be changed automatically between import and export, unless explicitly desired by the user.

+The JSON definition has 6 properties in the root object:
+- **meta:** Information about the author, copyright, etc...
+- **main:** UUID of the main asset.
+- **assets:** A dict of UUID -> assets pairs.
+Assets can list node UUID's and resource UUID's, depending on the asset type.
+- **nodes:** A dict of UUID -> node pairs.
+Nodes can have a list of components and child-node UUID's.
+Specific node types can reference resources, other nodes and assets. (assets for example for a prefab instance, alternatively these could be done as components)
+	- **components:** A node's components describe additional information and behavior.
+For example mesh-instances or rotation constraints.
+Components can reference other nodes, resources and assets.
+- **resources:** A list of UUID -> resource pairs.
+Resources can be referenced by nodes, components and assets.
+Resources can reference nodes, other resources and buffers.
+A resource's importer/exporter is responsible for dealing with any referenced buffer.
+- **buffers:** A list of buffer UUID's in the order of the binary chunks.
+The index of the buffer UUID corresponds to the index of the buffer in the STF file + 1.
+(The JSON definition is at the first index)

 Example: